shichao-an/notes/docs/gopl/ch2.md

 #### Scope vs. Lifetime *

-Don’t confuse scope with lifetime.
+Don't confuse scope with lifetime.

 * The scope of a declaration is a region of the program text; it is a compile-time property.
 * The lifetime of a variable is the range of time during execution when the variable can be referred to by other parts of the program; it is a run-time property.